Never miss an important update |

 Opportunities are Infinite

-Capital outflow accompanies policy actions where it reflects outward investment opportunities, financial integration, and increased liberalization.
+Capital outflow accompanies policy actions reflecting outward investment opportunities, financial integration, and increased liberalization.

 It is studied by policymakers to identify drivers for the economy's financial crisis, growth factors, inflation, asset price, and exchange rates.

-Since the global financial crisis, there has been much focus on gross capital inflows and outflow and their sum.
+Since the global financial crisis, there has been much focus on gross capital inflows, outflow, and their sum.

 Most countries need to manage their capital flows to benefit from the implementation of macroeconomic policies.